 The Anxiety Epidemic

-As far as we understand, the epidemic has proved relatively indiscriminate, afflicting not just students, but young people from across society, irrespective of gender, nationality or class.
-That being said, university is by no means an irrelevant factor.
+That universities are incubators for mental health problems is, in many ways, unsurprising.
 Adapting to life away from home for the first time and the rigours of studying can be especially stressful.
 Anyone who has studied will remember the unforgettable feeling of being surrounded by people and knowing no one.
 A thrill to some, it can be overwhelming for others.
 In any case, assimilating to such change is rarely smooth and can trigger or exacerbate a whole range of mental conditions, from anxiety and depression to social phobia.
-And as we’ve seen, it’s doing so with increasing regularity.
+And it’s doing so with increasing regularity.

 Of these conditions, cases of anxiety have increased the most.
 It's now the most common mental illness in the US and affects over 40 million people, the majority of whom are young adults.
 Worryingly, the Anxiety and Depression Association of America (ADAA) has estimated that only 36.9% are currently receiving treatment, leaving most to suffer alone with no assistance whatsoever.
-This is of grave importance, for anxiety can be extremely debilitating and at its worst can feel insurmountable.
-If left untreated, as evidently it often is, it can operate as ‘gateway’ disorder – the isolation it encourages leading to drug and alcohol abuse, and sometimes depression.
+This is important, for anxiety can be extremely debilitating and at its worst can feel insurmountable.
+If left untreated, as evidently it often is, it can operate as a ‘gateway’ disorder – the isolation it encourages leading to drug and alcohol abuse, and sometimes depression.
 Swift, comprehensive, and stigma-free treatment, therefore, is not just recommended, it’s imperative.

 But what exactly are the roots of this disturbing trend towards anxiety?
-Unsurprisingly, there are a multitude.
+There are, unfortunately, a multitude.
 Alston, for instance, placed a strong emphasis on diet – undoubtedly a key component.
-This article, however, looks to other behavioural habits the modern world fosters; specifically, the pernicious role social media plays.
-Alston was correct when he stated that the causes of this problem go deeper than just discourse.
-It's just that they don't stop there; they can also be found at the very heart of our society's culture.
+This article, however, looks at other behavioural habits the modern world fosters; specifically, the pernicious role social media plays, its infiltration of our homes, our pockets, and how, for many, it has become the architecture that frames our lived experience.

 Where to begin?